Skip to main content

 For women, the menopausal transition, marked by a precipitous decline in estrogen production, presents a distinct set of cardiovascular challenges.
 Estrogen, particularly estradiol, plays a protective role in the cardiovascular system.
 Its effects are mediated primarily through estrogen receptors alpha (ERα) and beta (ERβ), which are abundant in vascular endothelial cells, smooth muscle cells, and cardiomyocytes.

 The loss of estrogen’s protective effects contributes to an accelerated increase in cardiovascular disease risk post-menopause.
-Studies have shown that delayed initiation of in post-menopausal women may diminish the cardiovascular benefits.
+Studies have shown that delayed initiation of hormonal optimization in post-menopausal women may diminish the cardiovascular benefits.
 The “timing hypothesis” suggests that hormone therapy initiated early in menopause, when arteries are still relatively healthy, offers greater cardiovascular protection than when initiated years later.

 Key mechanisms by which estrogen deficiency impacts cardiovascular health include: